 The building has multiple floors and each workspace area can be booked or reserved for use.

-As the building is for use by remote workers, rather than conventional office based workers, it’s much harder to determine building usage at any particular time.
+As the building is for use by remote workers, it’s much harder to determine building usage at any particular time.

 By integrating the workspace booking system with access control, we have some control over the building.

-In this configuration, once a person books a workspace, their access permissions are added into he access control system so that the person can gain access to the building.
+In this configuration, once a person books a workspace, their access permissions are passed to the access control system to enable the person to gain access.

 Until all the desks on the ground floor are occupied, heating, lighting and non-essential power on the first floor is all switched off.

-When the first person to book a desk on the first floor arrives, the access control system sends a command to the Building Management System, or control system managing the heating, lighting and power and tells it to switch on.
+When someone enters the building with a booking on the first floor, access control sends a command to the Building Management System to switch on the lighting and heating.

 Once the employee gets to their workspace, everything is up and running, yet five minutes earlier, everything was powered off.

 Car Park Space Guidance